lcdonaldson/lds-challenge/README.md

 There was one HUGE PROBLEM though in the project.
 On lds.html line 62 the div tag with id="PFprefBox" is present on inspection but has nothing in it.
 However the inspection shows substantial code for the navigation.
 I was not able to remove the tools section from the code because I could not find it.
 I was able to copy it from the inspection and use it for the tools menu.
 But I couldn't remove that code in the project.
 I am puzzled as to how that code is showing up.

 This made it impossible to complete the other part of the challenge.
-I would love to know where this code actually resides.
+The location where this code actually resides is vital to finishing this project.